AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/verbose-logging.md

    **Note:** Up to 10 AF elements can be added.

-1. In the **Log until** field, enter an ending time for the verbose logging.
-The default duration is one day, and the maximum time is 30 days.
+1. In the **Log until** field, enter an ending time for the verbose logging, up to a maximum of 30 days.

 1. Select **Save** to retain these changes and return to the `PI to Data Hub Agents` page.

 ## Removing PI points and AF elements

 If you edit a transfer and remove PI points or AF elements from the `Verbose Logging` pane, any corresponding information is removed from the log.

-## Viewing the log

-The verbose logging information is found in the PI to Data Hub Agent logs, which are viewable in the Windows Event Viewer.
-See <xref:view-logs>.